Community (Feral) Cats

 Yolo County SPCA's Transport

 Both feral and tame cats are welcome on these transports.
-Cost depends on which clinic the transport is going to.
+Cost $20/male, $25/female for spay/neuter only.
 Please look at the full description of these transports under the tame cat low cost spay/neuter options by clicking HERE.

 Address: P. O. Box 161043, Sacramento, CA 95816